 The Head teacher will liaise with Social Services and other agencies on any matter relating to Child Protection.
 The school follows Suffolk County Council's Child Protection Policy.
 At times the school may need to share information about a pupil with Social Services and other agencies relating to Child Protection.
 Staff take Safeguarding and Prevent training and follow a high standard of clearance and checking when employing staff/helpers into school.
 Please contact the school office if you have any concerns in this area.
 The named person for safeguarding is Miss Wass, with Mrs Lewis and Ms Fenn as Safeguarding alternates, all of whom have had Senior Designated Person training.
 All volunteers and governors who work in our school have relevant DBS clearance.
 The school is pro-active in supporting emotional and mental health.
-Alongside curricular provision such as Tai Chi and Forest School.
-We can offer group or 1:1 support for emotional and health wellbeing.
+Alongside curricular provision such as Tai Chi and Forest School, we can offer group or 1:1 support for emotional and health wellbeing.
+The school has staff trained in mental health, trauma and wellbeing support and holds TISUK status (Trauma Informed Schools UK).
 Our Early Help Offer is published on our website.